ESG

 ICE vehicle routing is often based on reducing costs - less fuel used, less time on the road, and so on.
 With EVs, fuel isn’t a consideration.
 Batteries, on the other hand, are a consideration.

-Battery specific optimizations
+Battery specific route optimizations

 Range anxiety (that is, being worried about how far your EV will go before needing a recharge) has proven to be not much of an issue in last mile delivery.
 While a full charge will definitely get you through a delivery shift, there’s still ways to optimize your route for battery performance.